 Contrast my best day practicing law with any day working in the yard, hiking, hunting, fishing, or tending to our growing herd of animals / kids.
 While practicing law, if I’m lucky, I may periodically remember to pray a couple times a day.
 When outside in God’s creation, I am almost always in state of constant contemplation or prayer.
 Being in God’s creation simply allows me to connect with Him.

 My connection to God through His creation is not pantheistic heathenism.
-As Romans 1:20 states,
+As the Apostle Paul states,

 Based on my previously set forth definition of success, I doubt I could be a success while practicing law, but as a farmer, rancher, tree trimmer, pig sh*t shoveler . . .
 I’m at least giving myself a chance at success.